FrancesCoronel/personal-website-v3/site/content/podcast/_index.md

 - What's your story?
 - As a minority women in tech, what challenges or obstacles have you faced within the tech industry?
 - What groups, strategies or tools have you used to overcome those obstacles?
-- If you were a white man in tech, what do you think would be easier for you to deal with?
+- If you were a white man in tech, what do you think would be easier for you to deal with (if anything)?
 - If you could give any advice to your younger self as you were starting out, what would it be?
 - What do you think can be done to create a safer space for us?